TimBurg/MA_thesis_markdown/source/07_theory.md

 ## Higher dimensional embedding{#sec:HDE}

-The term higher dimensional embedding may sound a bit exaggerated for what is actually done.
+The higher dimensional embedding causes a change in geometry that effectuates the isotropy of the mesh.
 Namely, the pointnormals are included in an edges length calculation as to enlarge the edge when the normals differ.
 Thereby, the the enlarged edges are remeshed more finely.
 Formally this reads as follows.
-Given a vertex $x$ on the surface, it is concatenated with the surface normal $n$ at this point:
+Given a vertex $x$ on the surface, it is concatenated with the surface normal $n$ at this point to a 6 dimensional vector via the following embedding:

 $$\Psi(x) = (x,y,z, \sigma n_x, \sigma n_y, \sigma n_z)^T$$

-Here $\sigma$ is a parameter of the embedding and in effect controls how much an edge will be enlarged.
+Here $\sigma$ is a parameter of the embedding and in effect controls how much an edge with differing normals will be enlarged.
-With this new $\Psi$ the edgelength between two points $a$ and $b$ will now be defined with the 6d Euclidean scalar product as:
+With $\Psi$ the edgelength between two points $a$ and $b$ are defined with the 6d Euclidean scalar product as:
 $$l_{ab}^{6d}= \lVert \Psi(a) - \Psi(b)\rVert_{6d} = \sqrt{(\Psi(a)-\Psi(b), \Psi(a)-\Psi(b))_{6d}}$$

 And in the same manner an angle between the points $a,b,c$ is defined via:
 $$cos(\theta^{6d}_{abc})= \frac{(\Psi(a)-\Psi(c), \Psi(b)-\Psi(c))_{6d}}{l_{ac}^{6d}l_{bc}^{6d}}$$

-These edgelengths are subsequently used as the regulator for the local mesh modifications in the remeshing algorithm.
+These edgelengths are subsequently used as the regulator for the local mesh modifications in the remeshing algorithm while the 6d angles are used in the edge flips.

-The 6d angles are therein used in the edge flips.
+The overall idea of this embedding is then that a curvature adapted mesh corresponds to an isotropic mesh in the 6d space.